 - give them the tools to deal with the aggression of the world and redefine what it means to be successful; and finally

 - attain any other relevant aim that our research shall reveal.

-Reality outside classrooms abounds with sources of knowledge and opportunities to obtain skills that hardly ever find their way into school curricula.
+The reality outside classrooms abounds with sources of knowledge and opportunities to obtain skills that hardly ever find their way into school curricula.
 The prospective interdisciplinary subject will be a comprehensive solution for it.
 Its aim is not to replace any particular curriculum, but rather to broaden and rejuvenate it.
 After all, the broadly understood school environment can and should be inclusive.
 Then, the new subject will become a space to flourish for students and teachers alike, and for anyone who deeply cares for children and the youth.

 Holistic Think Tank

 In focus: What Schools Ought to Teach (WSOT)

 Schools ought to teach students:

 How to confront themselves with challenges, including especially »

 problem formulation, that is, being able to formulate a problem at many levels of abstraction, presenting it in a concise form that facilitates its further analysis and with a view to solving it later on by employing different methods and tools;